Types of Foods

 Cooked & Heat-Treated Foods

-By heat, flavors are released, the product becomes safer, and the structure changes.
+By heat, flavours are released, the product becomes safer, and the structure changes.
 The main thing is to control the reactions in such a way that the result is consistent from batch to batch.

 Preserved Foods

 Whether it is drying, fermenting, pickling, or using preservatives, the common goal of all these methods is stability.
-Each method alters the texture and flavor differently; therefore, the choice determines not only the properties of the final product but also its whole identity.
+Each method alters the texture and flavour differently; therefore, the choice determines not only the properties of the final product but also its whole identity.

 Want to optimise your Food Business?
 Request a free consultation!